Toruitas/msc-backend/README.md

 ## Introduction

 It's clear now.
 The increasingly entrenched socio-political tribal divisions across Western countires pose the most serious threat to... well it wouldn't be too far fetched to say the continued existence of some nations.
 During the 2020 US Presidential elections, a common question about the result was "Could there be another civil war?"
 As an American, that doesn't seem like a question you ask a society with broadly accepted values and opinions.
 No, that's a question asked only when division are so deep they seem impossible to bridge.
+The tribal divisions are preventing work on the true problems of global warming, income inequality, illness, etc. If every issue becomes subsumed into a divisive identity, then there's no chance.

 Humans have a biological attraction to bad news.
 Our monkey brains want to know where every threat is coming from.
 Remember the old saying "If it bleeds it leads?"
 First with 24/7 Cable TV and now with the internet, the bleeding has reached new heights.
 It's gone beyond blood into blood feuds.
 The news is (in some circles at least) less something to inform, and instead something to push an agenda.
 1984 had it wrong.
 2 minutes of hate doesn't begin to compare with the onslought of anger Fox News broadcasts daily.